Gagniuc/PC-World/README.md

 <hr>

 ### Driver distribution

 The interface included a dedicated Drivers section.
 The January 2005 edition shown below contains two NVIDIA Graphics Driver 66.93 packages, one for Windows NT and one for Windows 2000/XP.
 The page lists the supported GeForce families and the target operating system for each package.
 Drivers were already available from manufacturers' websites at the time, but downloading them was not always convenient.
+Many users still relied on dial-up or relatively slow Internet connections, and large driver packages could take a considerable time to obtain.

 <div align="center">